openstack/rally/doc/source/plugins/implementation/hook_and_trigger_plugins.rst

 is specified and configured to run the hook at 5th, 50th, 200th and 1000th iterations.

-Here is a full task config that contains previous hook configuraiton:
+Here is a full task config that contains previous hook configuration:

 .. code-block:: json